University of Oregon Courses for High School Students Program

 For more information about the program, including course meeting dates, download the detailed UOCHSS Program overview.

-While neither of the two courses is officially an AP class, the syllabi for Psychology and Health and Introduction to Empirical Economic Analysis will closely track the course descriptions for AP Psychology and AP Statistics, available at apcentral.collegeboard.com.
+While neither of the two courses is officially an AP class, the syllabi for Advanced Topics in Chemistry II, Earth Science, and Introduction to Political Science will closely track the course descriptions available on the AP website.

 All courses may be taken for a grade or pass/no pass; students must choose upon enrolling.